mmillar-bolis/UptimeLegacy/README.md

 Tuesday, June 18, 2019 2:34:56 PM
 ```

-This will reate a symbolic link to test.exe in the $env:USERPROFILE\bin folder.
-Note that $env:USERPROFILE is evaluated in the context of the caller process.
+This will display the date and time that the system was booted.

 ### Thanks for looking!